 Dr. Deng's field of research is Partial Differential Equations with an emphasis on nonlinear problems arising from applied sciences.
-In this area, over 70 of his research papers have been published in professional journals.
+In this area, over 80 of his research papers have been published in professional journals.
 As a PI or Co-PI, Dr. Deng has received National Science Foundation grants exceeding $450,000.
-He has also directed ten doctoral students and is currently the advisor of two other students.
+He has also directed twelve doctoral students.

 Selected research publications:

 - A lower bound on the blow up time for solutions of a chemotaxis system with nonlinear chemotactic sensitivity (with J. R. Anderson), Nonlinear Anal.
 159 (2017), 2-9

 - Extinction and uniform strong persistence of a size-structured population model (with Y. Wu), Discrete Contin.
 Dynam.
 Sys.
 Ser.
 B. 22 (2017), 831-840.

 - Dynamics of a susceptible–infected–susceptible epidemic reaction–diffusion model (with Y. Wu), Proc.
 Royal Soc.
 Edinburgh Sect.
 A 146 (2016), 929-946.

 - Global behavior of solutions to the fast diffusion equation with boundary flux governed by memory (with J. R. Anderson and Q. Wang), Math.
 Methods Appl.
 Sci.
 39 (2016), 4451-4462.